Information for Programs Applying for Accreditation in 2019-20 cycle and 2020-21 cycle

 Immediately after an application is submitted, an Accreditation Commissioner screens the application for completeness.
 If an application is missing only a few pieces of required evidence, they may ask for additional documentation before a Peer Review Team is assigned.
 If an application is judged to be incomplete and not ready to be reviewed, it will not be assigned to a Peer Review Team, and the application will be withdrawn from consideration during that review cycle.

-Each application is evaluated by a team of at least three experienced peer reviewers from NACEP-accredited programs.
-The reviewers are professionals in concurrent enrollment — program directors, faculty liaisons or other concurrent enrollment staff — and come from outside the state or system seeking accreditation.
+Each application is evaluated by a team of three peer reviewers from NACEP-accredited programs.
+The reviewers are professionals in concurrent enrollment — program directors, faculty liaisons, administrators, cep high school instructors or other concurrent enrollment staff — and come from outside the state or system seeking accreditation.
 They thoroughly analyze each application and deliberate through conferencing.
 Based on their initial review of the application, the Peer Review Team will request clarification and additional documentation.

 Commissioners provide ongoing support to peer review teams as they evaluate whether the application includes enough documentation of the type that fulfills the intent of each standard.
 Because there is great variation in institutional terminology and partnership programming, reviewers may request more information and documentation to clearly understand how a program ensures NACEP standards are met.
 NACEP does not typically conduct site visits, although it reserves the right to request a site visit if there are areas that can best be clarified in person.
 Once the review is concluded, the assigned Accreditation Commissioner presents the findings of the Peer Review Team and a recommendation to the NACEP Accreditation Commission for a vote at an April Commission meeting.

-Specific questions about the process and timeline may be directed to Victoria Zeppelin, the Chair of the Accreditation Commission.
+Specific questions about the process and timeline may be directed to Diana Johnson, the Chair of the Accreditation Commission.